 The tether cord should always be attached to the operators personal flotation device when starting or operating the watercraft.

-NOTE: The tether cord must be installed on the engine cut-off switch within 5 seconds of pressing the START/STOP button to allow engine starting.
-If you hear anything other than 2 short beeps when installing the tether cord, it indicates a condition that should be corrected.
+NOTE: If you hear anything other than 2 short beeps when installing the tether cord, it indicates a condition that should be corrected.
 Refer to the TROUBLESHOOTING section for BEEP code signal identification.